amatkivskiy/android-investigator/README.md

 Android Investigator
 ====================

-A simple tool that can be used to quickly add **informative debug logs** to the code without typing much:
+A simple tool that can be used to quickly add **informative debug logs** to the code during investigation without typing much:

 ```java